Center for Dewey Studies: Founding and purpose

 37 volumes of the philosopher's complete works were completed by the center in the early 1990s.

 Publications

 The Collected Works of John Dewey

 "In 1990 the Center's editorial team, under the direction of Dr. Jo Ann Boydston, completed the monumental thirty-seven-volume critical edition of Dewey's writings.
 The Collected Works of John Dewey was published by Southern Illinois University Press in three series: The Early Works, 1882-1989 (five volumes); The Middle Works, 1899-1924 (fifteen volumes); and The Later Works, 1925-1953 (seventeen volumes).
 A cumulative short-title and subject index to The Collected Works was published in 1991.
 In 1996 the Center completed an electronic edition of The Collected Works, available on CD-ROM from the InteLex Corporation.
-Featuring superior Boolean and hypertex search tools, the electronic edition offers unprecedented access to Dewey's work.
+Featuring superior Boolean and hypertext search tools, the electronic edition offers unprecedented access to Dewey's work.
 In order to facilitate standard citation, line and page breaks of the print edition have been maintained.